Marylebone Mountaineering Club, London

 - What other activities will I be able to do?

 - What is the climbing scene like?

 - How good do I have to be to go climbing?

 - Are there any regular London get togethers?

 We suggest that you come on two weekend meets to see if the MMC is the right club for you.
 If you would then like to join, you can either ask the membership secretary via the Contact page for a form or print one off.
 This will need to be filled in with your current details.
 You will also need to find two members to propose and second you.Give the completed form to the meet organiser or any committee member and they will put your name forward at the next committee meeting.
-You will then receive a smart MMC membership card which also entitles you to 15% discount at all Cotswold shops.
+Pay your membership fee by BACS and you will then receive a smart MMC membership card which also entitles you to 15% discount at all Cotswold shops.
 Sounds formal but don’t be put off – in reality it’s an easy process!

-The fee for 2017 is £20 which covers basic administration costs plus the clubs BMC subscription.
+The fee for 2017 is £20 which covers basic administration costs plus the clubs BMC subscription of £13.25.
 Because we are affiliated to the BMC, you receive the same benefits as an individual member of the BMC, such as third party insurance, free Summit magazine, reduced subscription rates to High magazine.

 In the summer, weekend meets take place twice a month with winter weekend meets held once a month.